Saudi Arabia Assumes Command of Combined Maritime Forces’ Combined Task Force 150

 |0

-This work, Saudi Arabia Assumes Command of Combined Maritime Forces’ Combined Task Force 150 [Image 4 of 4], by PO2 Iain Page, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Saudi Arabia Assumes Command of Combined Maritime Forces’ Combined Task Force 150, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Saudi Arabia Assumes Command of Combined Maritime Forces’ Combined Task Force 150